Buried treasure: Pirates

-In 1911, American author Ralph D. Paine conducted a survey of all known or purported stories of buried treasure and published them in The Book of Buried Treasure.
+In 1911, American author Ralph D. Paine conducted a survey of many stories of buried treasure and published them in The Book of Buried Treasure.
 He found a common trait in all the stories: there was always a lone survivor of a piratical crew who somehow preserved a chart showing where the treasure was buried, but unable to return himself, he transfers the map or information to a friend or shipmate, usually on his deathbed.
 This person would then go search in vain for the treasure, but not before transferring the legend down to another hapless seeker.